An uncountable Furstenberg--Zimmer structure theory: Relatively compact extensions

+Therefore, the image of $K \ast_Y$ is contained in the $L^2(X)$-closure of the union of all $\Gamma$-invariant and finitely generated $L^\infty(Y)$-submodules of $L^2(X)$, this concludes the proof. \end{proof}

 \begin{remark} An alternative proof of the implication (i)' $\Rightarrow$ (ii)', or better to say of (i) $\Rightarrow$ (ii) (from which then (i)' $\Rightarrow$ (ii)' could be easily deduced), would be to invoke a conditional spectral theorem for the conditional Hilbert-Schmidt operator $K\ast_Y \colon \cltwo \to \cltwo$ for any $K\in \chs$.
-The internal logic of $\mathtt{Sh}(Y)$ admits such a $\mathtt{Sh}(Y)$-spectral theorem, whose proof one could then interpret externally by hand for the conditional Hilbert-Schmidt operator $K\ast_Y \colon \cltwo \to \cltwo$ (in some sense, this is carried out in a topological setting in \cite[Part I, Section 4]{ehk}, see the comments at the end of this part).
-We can also compare with the relative spectral theorem for measurable Hilbert bundles proved in \cite[Chapter 9, Section 3]{glasner2015ergodic} in the countable complexity setting.
-We manage to avoid using explicitly a relative/conditional spectral theorem by combining Borel functional calculus with a mix of conditional analysis and classical arguments as needed in the proof of Proposition \ref{prop-appendix-2} in Appendix \ref{appendix}. \end{remark}
+The internal logic of $\mathtt{Sh}(Y)$ admits such a $\mathtt{Sh}(Y)$-spectral theorem, whose proof one could then interpret externally by hand for the conditional Hilbert-Schmidt operator $K\ast_Y \colon \cltwo \to \cltwo$ (in some sense, this is carried out in a topological setting in \cite[Part I, Section 4]{ehk}, cf. the comments at the end of \cite[Part I]{ehk}).
+We can also compare with the relative spectral theorem for measurable Hilbert bundles proved in \cite[Chapter 9, Section 3]{glasner2015ergodic} in the countable complexity setting. \end{remark}

 \begin{lemma} Assertion (ii) implies assertion (iii) in Theorem \ref{thm-compact}. \end{lemma}